adisakkk/cutoff-creditscore/README.md

-can read summary in ppt file
+can read the summary in summary.pdf file